Our expert answers your questions

 OVH provides you with this opposability in two ways:

-Furthermore, upon request, OVH can sign a specific rider for your contract, known as a Data Processing Agreement (DPA).
+- Furthermore, upon request, OVH can sign a specific additional clause for your contract, entitled a Data Processing Agreement (DPA).
 Data Processing Agreements are solely dedicated to setting out the guarantees offered by OVH in terms of personal data processing.